opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicreversenameserverexample.rst.txt

 From the DomainTools
 `Reverse Name Server Documentation <https://www.domaintools.com/resources/api-documentation/reverse-name-server/>`_:

-        The Reverse Name Server API provides a list of domain names that share the same primary or secondary name server.
+        `"The Reverse Name Server API provides a list of domain names that share the same primary or secondary name server."`